 Paste closely resembled diamonds and before long, its dazzle was in great demand.
 It was not possible to cut and polish diamonds the way we can today, so if diamonds were used, jewelry had to be created around the shapes in which they were naturally found.

+As the demand increased, glass makers aspired to match the beautiful luster of diamonds.
 Paste reached its height of popularity during the 18th century when there was a demand for paste jewelry as an economically reasonable substitute for diamonds and faceted gemstones.
 Paste jewelry also replaced finer gemstones for the wealthy when traveling so they could look their best without the fear of getting robbed by highwaymen and losing a fortune.

 It was set into high-quality metals such as silver, gold, or steel, and was used in everything from ornamental shoe buckles to jeweled cuff links and decorative buttons.